Giants vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants have come away with 10 wins in the 21 contests they have been listed as the underdogs in this season.
+- The Giants have been underdogs in 22 games this season and have come away with the win 11 times (50%) in those contests.

-- San Francisco has a record of 2-6 when it's set as an underdog of +125 or more by bookmakers this season.
+- San Francisco has entered 10 games this season as the underdog by +120 or more and is 4-6 in those contests.

-- Sportsbooks have implied with the moneyline set for this matchup that the Giants have a 44.4% chance of pulling out a win.
+- Oddsmakers have implied with the moneyline set for this matchup that the Giants have a 45.5% chance of pulling out a win.

-- San Francisco and its opponents have gone over the total this season in 21 of its 46 opportunities.
+- San Francisco's games have gone over the total in 21 of its 47 chances.

 - The Giants have yet play a game with a spread this season.